isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor-content-snippet.md

    ![](images/edit-topic-generator.png){width="650" align="left"}

+    *Generate new topics from an existing topic generator.*

     >[!NOTE]
     >
     > If the topics already exist, then the generator updates the data in the existing topics.